Fostering Success for Black-Owned Businesses

 Secrets to Success with MEDC Support

-The MEDC is recognizing Black-owned businesses that have found success through taking part in MEDC’s programs and initiatives, from PMBC and SmartZones to the SBDC.
+The MEDC is recognizing Black-owned businesses that have found success through taking part in MEDC’s programs and initiatives, from the former Pure Michigan Business Connect (PMBC) program and SmartZones to the SBDC.
 These businesses are making the world safer, greener and more delicious.

 AustinLogistics_750x500.jpg